BacilleX/Ymaze-tracker-pwa/README.md

   (If `total_entries <= 2`, the ratio is defined as 0.)
 - Output is Excel-friendly thanks to the semicolon separator, `sep=;` header, and UTF‑8 BOM.
 If Excel still shows a single column, import the file and specify semicolon as the delimiter.

+## Analytics
+You can view public usage statistics for this tool at: https://cloud.umami.is/share/HxvLgrV72K3hK2iQ

 ## Contributing
 Contributions are welcome.
 Open issues or pull requests for bug fixes, UX improvements, additional stats, CSV tweaks, or multi-user ideas—the project is intentionally simple and community-driven.